idaholab/moose/framework/doc/content/syntax/FVBCs/index.md

 where $v_R$ and $v_L$ are the values of $v$ on the left and right boundaries of the element and $n_R$ and $n_L$ are the outward normals on these faces.
-Let's assume that the left side is a boundary face where the `FVBurgerOutflowBC` is applied.
+Let's assume that the left side is a boundary face where the `FVBurgersOutflowBC` is applied.
 On that boundary we have $n_L = -1$.
-The `FVBurgerOutflowBC` boundary condition uses upwinding, i.e. it uses the element value $v$ as boundary values on outflow faces.
+The `FVBurgersOutflowBC` boundary condition uses upwinding, i.e. it uses the element value $v$ as boundary values on outflow faces.

 The code listed below first checks if the left is actually an outflow side by using the cell value of the $v$ (element average, upwinding!) and dotting it with the normal.
 If $v n_L > 0$, then the left is an outflow side.
 In this case the contribution $1/2 v^2 n_L$ is added, otherwise no contribution is added.

-!listing test/src/fvbcs/FVBurgerOutflowBC.C
+!listing test/src/fvbcs/FVBurgersOutflowBC.C
-         start=FVBurgerOutflowBC::computeQpResidual()
+         start=FVBurgersOutflowBC::computeQpResidual()
          end=""
          id=fv_burgers_outflow_bc
          caption=Outflow boundary condition for the Burgers' equation.